escobrio/visual-odometry-pipeline/README.md

 ### 2. Workflow
-Put the actual lode into seperate file in `src`, run all of this from jupiter notebooks in `notebooks`.
+Put the actual code into seperate file in `src`, run all of this from jupiter notebooks in `notebooks`.

 ### 3. TODO's